adamperkowski/adamperkowski/README.md

 # Adam Perkowski
 ### hello world
 I'm a programmer with 6 years of experience.
-I work in C++, Rust, Python, HTML, JavaScript and x86_64 Assembly.
+I work in Rust, C, C++, Python, HTML, JavaScript and x86_64 Assembly.
 Looking to collaborate on any fun project. (i love Rust btw)

 ## Stats